noobshow/terms/tos/au.md

 Unless they are defined differently in context, the following words have these meanings in this Agreement:

-“Agreement” means the Merchant Terms of Service described here.
+“Agreement” means the Merchant Services Agreement described here.

 “AUD Payment Service” means a facility provided to merchants by Stripe to facilitate the acceptance and processing of credit and debit card payments for goods and services provided to Cardholders by the merchant, where the amount to be processed is an Australian dollar amount.